Has your team always delivered the projects on time?

-If you find that your press releases are taking way too long to get the necessary approvals from departmental heads, the best thing to do is get a sales and marketing automation system in place.
-With automation software, you can get press release approvals on time from managers or team leaders, loop the marketing and product design team, get the content reviewed by the content creation team by collaborating seamlessly with every unit.
+If you find that your press releases are taking way too long to get the necessary approvals from departmental heads, the best thing to do is to get a sales and marketing automation system in place.
+With automation software, you can get press release approvals on time from managers or team leaders, loop the marketing and product design team, and get the content reviewed by the content creation team by collaborating seamlessly with every unit.

 2. Reduce strain on bottleneck step